 Thanks, john was very nice talking to you and very interesting with your input.

 You’ve been listening to supercharged with Jordan Samuel Fleming.
-Subscribe today on iTunes, Google Play or Spotify for your weekly dive into how you can supercharge your business by making it powered by Podio.
-Be sure to check out our website www.wearegamechangers.com where you can learn more and arrange a 30 minute call with Jordan to understand how Podio supercharges you
+Subscribe today on iTunes, Google Play or Spotify for your weekly dive into how you can supercharge your business by making it powered by podio.
+Be sure to check out our website we are game changers.com where you can learn more and arrange a 30 minute call with Jordan daleview understand how podio supercharges you